 Autumn is here, with its ever shortening days, chilly nights, fresh mornings and series of weather fronts arriving on our shores.
 October is a great month however to still get outdoors and enjoy the changing season before the clocks go back at the end of the month, and we are plunged in to winter’s darkness!
-The upside of this is being able to enjoy the night skies at a sociable hour, including the meteor showers of the Draconids on 8th October (during a new moon phase, hence dark skies) and the Orionids which peaks on the night of 21st October (which is a stronger shower, but clashes with a full moon this year).
+The upside of this is being able to enjoy the night skies at a sociable hour, including the meteor showers of the Draconids on 8th October (during a new moon phase, hence dark skies) and the Orionids which peaks on the night of 21st October.

 In the countryside farmers have now harvested and stored away their crops, and have ploughed and sown the next crop cycle including winter Wheat and Oil seed rape.
 Wild food foraging options continue to abound this month, including fat Blackthorn sloes in hedgerows and ripening Hazel nuts in the woods, as well as mushrooms starting to emerge from rotting wood and the forest floor.

 Plants are now winding down for the winter, although a few wild species are in bloom such as the purple Scabious on the Downs and ubiquitous scrambling Ivy with its tiny flowers that serve as a magnet for Bees collecting pollen.
 The chalk-loving plant Old Man’s Beard is also much in evidence with its distinctive blooms evident scrambling over fences and hedges.